lewibs/keyfile/README.md

 There are three goals targeted in the creation of this format.
 1. It must be clear to understand.
 2. It must be easy to modify.
-3. It must be as verbose as pure C.
+3. It must be as verbose as pure C and as easy to use as a GUI.

 ## Tokens
 All instructions will start with a token.
 The parser will read the lines in as though they belong to the last used token, until a line starts with a new token.
 This means, that a command can extend upon many lines, so long as the lines do not start with a token.